bamichoi/cineacca/README.md

 ### 최우선 순위

-- [x] Detail: hide reviews and show more review
+- [x] Detail: hide reviews and show more reviews
 - [x] signup : password validators
-- [x] email : Css varification email
+- [x] email : CSS varification email
-- [x] upload : default poster
+- [x] upload : the default poster
-- [x] videoArt : create new model
+- [x] videoArt : create the new model
-- [ ] check max-length of all field
+- [ ] check required and max-length ecc of all input field
 - [ ] upload : Get the duration of video
-- [ ] models : Check blank, null and required
+- [ ] models : Check max-length blank, null and required ecc
+- [ ] Divide static files
 - [ ] 404 page